Latest in Italian Gelato

 Whether true or not, legend has is that ice cream was invented in Italy.
 In truth, things may be a bit more complex than that, as well explained in our article on the history of ice cream, yet Italy is considered the homeland of this delicious dessert by very much everyone.
 This is due, of course, to the fact Italian gelato is amazing, but also because the country and its people did a lot to popularize ice cream throughout the world.
 For example, many Italian immigrants to the US, especially in the early 1900s, opened ice cream parlours as a way of earning a living in their new surroundings, making this Italian delicacy famous on the other side of the ocean.

 Italians continue to be among the highest consumers of ice cream, and this consumption is usually spread throughout the year, with peaks during the hot summer months.
-While many industrial products of high quality are available, Italians (with their love for the unique) go to great lengths to identify artisans who produce special products and tend to prefer artisanal ice cream to its cheaper (yet, not as nice, let's face it) industrially produced counterpart.
+While many industrial products of high quality are available, Italians go to great lengths to identify artisans who produce special products and tend to prefer artisanal ice cream to its cheaper (yet, not as nice, let's face it) industrially produced counterpart.

 In Italy, it is not unusual to see large crowds queueing to get their gelato, often even outside the store.
 And beware: in each and every town and village in the country, you are bound to find more than one gelateria, so it is never a matter of "this is the only place making gelato in 30 miles."
 No, Italians just love their gelato: they like traditional flavors, like chocolate or pistacchio, strawberry or cream, but are also intrigued by novelties: salted caramel and candy floss, rose and carrot cake, ice cream remains a winner in all its varieties.
 Recent statistics indicate that in the last 2 years, more than 2200 artisan ice cream establishments were inaugurated in Italy, and 54 percent of the Italians eat ice cream at least once a week.